-Unlike the fictional Iowa town depicted in "The Crazies" that has a water system full of toxins, Perry, Ga., where the film was largely shot, has a renovated downtown, great shops and restaurants, and all the clean water you can swallow.
+Unlike the fictional Iowa town depicted in "The Crazies" that has a water system full of toxins, Perry, Georgia, where the film was largely shot, has a renovated downtown, great shops and restaurants, and all the clean water you can swallow.

-A National Trust Historic Hotel of America, the Jekyll Island Club Hotel dates to the late 19th century.
+A National Trust Historic Hotel of America, the Jekyll Island Club Resort dates to the late 19th century.
 After the 2000 film "The Legend of Bagger Vance" was released, so many patrons stopped by to have a drink at the "lobby bar," built and removed by the film company, that the hotel re-created it for patrons to enjoy.

 Academy Award-winning lyricist Johnny Mercer; his uncle, Hugh W. Mercer, a Civil War Army officer and Confederate general; and novelist and poet Conrad Aiken are among the noteworthy individuals interred in Bonaventure Cemetery, made famous in the movie "Midnight in the Garden of Good and Evil."
 Located on a scenic bluff east of the Wilmington River, the cemetery was orignally established on Bonaventure Plantation in the late 1700s.
 The Visitors Center is open daily from 8 a.m. until 5 p.m., with walking tours offered every second Sunday.